Colorectal Cancer

 Most people, and even some physicians, hold the belief that colorectal cancer only develops in people below the age of 50.
 This low index of suspicion often leads to a delay in consulting a doctor and a possible delay in diagnosis.

 A young patient saw several doctors when she was just 27 years old for vague abdominal pain and bloating, but was dismissed as just irritable bowel syndrome without further evaluation even though her symptoms were new and fairly persistent.
-Eventually she presented with complete colonic obstruction with perforation from a colon cancer 6 months later and had to undergo emergency surgery.
+Eventually, she presented with complete colonic obstruction with perforation from colon cancer 6 months later and had to undergo emergency surgery.

 Fortunately for her, despite the delayed diagnosis, she recovered well and is now happily married.
-These examples illustrate the high-index of suspicion needed in diagnosing colon cancer in the young.
+These examples illustrate the high index of suspicion needed in diagnosing colon cancer in the young.

 We’ve Got Your Colorectal Care Covered.